Wikia/konfigurator/README.md

   -h, --help                     help for update
-  -w, --overwrite                Should configuration definitions be completely replaced by the new one or just appended -s, --secrets string           File where Secrets are stored
+  -w, --overwrite                Should configuration definitions be completely replaced by the new one or just appended -s, --secrets string           File where Secrets are stored -y, --yes                      Answer all questions 'yes' - no confirmations and interaction
 ```